 There will be a clear distinction between Jaguar and Land Rover brands in the future.
 However, that doesn’t mean that there won’t be Jaguar crossovers.
-The I-Pace is successful, and moving forward, there could be more such low-slung, unconventional crossover models from the Jaguar brand.
+The I-Pace is successful and moving forward, there could be more such low-slung, unconventional crossover models from the Jaguar brand.

-Jaguar Land Rover has heightened the emphasis on design since Bollore joined the company as its CEO in 2020.
-McGovern was promoted to be a part of the Board of Management (as the Chief Creative Officer) in February so that design can be an integral part of key decisions at the top-most level.
+Jaguar Land Rover has heightened the emphasis on the design aspect since Bollore joined the company as its CEO in 2020.
+McGovern was promoted to be a part of the Board of Management (as the Chief Creative Officer) in February 2021 so that design can be an integral part of key decisions at the top-most level.
 “Exceptional desirability” is how JLR should differentiate itself from its competitors in Bollore’s view, McGovern told Autocar UK magazine in a recent interview.
 Obviously, the design aspect would be central to “exceptional desirability” for a luxury car.

 Further in the interview, McGovern hinted that the “incredibly desirable” Jaguar crossover and other future Jaguars would not feature a cab-forward design that is becoming typical of bespoke EVs.
 He suggested that keeping the bonnet long in a signature Jaguar style is more important than freeing up some extra space in the cabin.